 Of the four models outfitted with a battery, the Epson WorkForce EC-C110 is the least expensive.
-With the WorkForce moniker, this mobile printer is sold by business equipment resellers, and may be the best portable printer for business users.
+With the WorkForce moniker, this mobile printer is sold by business equipment resellers, and might be the best portable printer for business users.
 Of the inkjet models here, it is the lightest, weighing just 3.5 pounds.

 You lift the lid and lean it back to serve as the 20-sheet input tray.
 Doing so reveals a small, 1.4-inch color LCD and four-way control buttons.
 Prints come out a slot on the front panel.
 You can use the LCD and buttons to change settings, configure Wi-Fi, and so on.
 You also need it to confirm the paper size, which I was prompted to do every time I loaded paper.